Warning: This work has been rated 16+ for violence and mature content.

 “Of course not!
 I would ne-“

 Ms.Henswick waved her hand away at Cassie.
-Cassie, flustered, left to go to the bathroom.
+Cassie, flustered, left as quickly as she could for the bathroom.

 How dare she accuse her of losing the bathroom pass!
 She would never do such a thing!
 Never, ever!